-This is going to be a “Woe is me, I get to travel” blog post, I’d recommend you skip it if you don’t want to listen to a privileged, lucky person whining.
+This is going to be a “Woe is me, I get to travel” blog post.
+I recommend you skip it if you don’t want to listen to a privileged, lucky person whining.
 In fact, I dreaded writing this because I didn’t want to sound jaded or unappreciative.
-But, people say honesty is a virtue, yadda yadda.
-So, I’ll be real about some of the lows of long-term travel.
+But, people say honesty is a virtue (blah blah), so I’ll talk about some of the lows of long-term travel.

 This post has three parts: my experience over Christmas and New Year’s (my most angsty moments in Arequipa), the sights in the city, and my trek through Colca Canyon.

 THE HOLIDAYS…OR THAT TIME I WAS EMO IN A HOSTEL BUNK BED

 After weighing a couple of options, I decided to spend Christmas and New Year’s in Arequipa in southern Peru.
 All of the travelers I had met in Peru–for real, all of them–planned to go to Cusco for the holidays, so I had some doubts about Arequipa.
 However, I had already visited Cusco and didn’t want to backtrack.